RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/02-Near-Real-Time-Mirroring.md

         UPDATE serials SET serial_id = RIPE.CURRENTSERIAL WHERE serial_id = max_serial_id;
         ALTER TABLE serials AUTO_INCREMENT = RIPE.CURRENTSERIAL;

-* Start whois using `./whois.init start` and check the ouput (var/console.log) for updates.
+* Start whois using `./whois.init start` and check the output (var/console.log) for updates.

 you should see a log line like this: